jbtis/notes/README.md

 ## Welcome to my notes

-In here, I will wrtie down what I feel is important and well be useful in the future.
+In here, I will wrtie down what I feel is important and well be useful in the future. :alien:

 ### Markdown